-The principal adverse impacts of investment decisions on sustainability factors are set out in the PAI Integration Policy on the management company's website.
+The principal adverse impacts of investment decisions on sustainability factors are set out in table 1 (in accordance with Annex 1 to Commission Delegated Regulation (EU) 2022/1288) of Carmignac's policy on this subject.
 This information is disclosed in the annual reports.